ushelp/DataTable/readme.txt

 Other values​​: as a reminder that content directly loaded when the page content (equivalent to show the way), support for HTML content, such as:
 loading: "<div> <img src=\"images/loading.gif\"/> <br/> data is loading ...... </ div>"

-language——Optional parameters, settings tabs display language, the default value {
+language——Optional parameters, Set the language to display tabs, the default tab configuration is defined in DataTable.MSG property, the default value:
+DataTable.MSG={
 			"first":'first',
 			"previous":'previous',
 			"next":'next',